maxim2266/str/README.md

 goes out of scope.
 * An owning object can be moved to another location by using `str_move` function.
 The function resets its source object to an empty string.
-* An owning object can be passed over to another location by using `str_pass` function.
+* Object ownership can be passed over to another object by using `str_pass` function.
 The function sets its source to a non-owning reference to the original string.

 It is technically possible to create a reference to a string that is not